pingcap/docs/check-before-deployment.md

 ## Check and disable system swap

-This section describes how to disable swap.

 TiDB requires sufficient memory space for operation.
-It is not recommended to use swap as a buffer for insufficient memory, which might reduce performance.
-Therefore, it is recommended to disable the system swap permanently.
+Using swap as a buffer when memory is insufficient might deteriorate performance.
+Therefore, it is recommended to disable the system swap permanently by executing the following command:

-Do not disable the system swap by executing `swapoff -a`, or this setting will be invalid after the machine is restarted.

-To disable the system swap, execute the following command:

 {{< copyable "shell-regular" >}}